Chart Color Schemes

 Infrastructure

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 15 projects likely impacting the region.
-Notable initiatives include New Shellharbour Hospital and Integrated Services, The Waterfront Shell Cove, Shell Cove Sport and Recreation Facility, and Vela Apartments.
-Below is a list detailing those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects that could impact the area.
+Notable ones are New Shellharbour Hospital and Integrated Services, The Waterfront Shell Cove, Shell Cove Sport and Recreation Facility, and Vela Apartments.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.